goto-eof/o-reshare-server/README.md

 As is written in the description, O-ReShare is an open source file sharing micro platform enough secure.
 This project consists of a back-end side and a front-end side.
 The back-end is solely responsible for the storage of the files.
 While the front-end has as objective to encrypt the files selected by a user.

-Currently the front-end is not already ready (I am working on it).
+The front-end side is available [here](https://github.com/goto-eof/o-reshare-client)